ZZP12/CS7280_Network_Science/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms.md

 ![M3L06_07](imgs/M3L06_07.png)

-where j is any node in the same connected component with i, and n is the number of nodes in that connected component (including i).
-If the network is directed, then we typically focus on shortest-paths from any node j to node i (i.e., incoming paths to i).
+where j is any node _in the same connected component_ with i, and n is the number of nodes in that connected component (including i). _If the network is directed, then we typically focus on shortest-paths from any node j to node i (i.e., incoming paths to i)_.
 The range of closeness centrality values is limited between 0 and 1.

-The closeness centrality has some shortcomings, including the fact that it does not consider all network nodes – only nodes that are in the same connected component with i.
+_The closeness centrality has some shortcomings, including the fact that it does not consider all network nodes – only nodes that are in the same connected component with i_.
 So an isolated cluster of nodes can have high closeness centrality values (close to 1) even though those nodes are not even connected to most other nodes.

 **Harmonic Centrality**
 ![M3L06_Fig06](imgs/M3L06_Fig06.png)